himazawa/himazawa.github.io/posts/xz-backdoor/index.md

 This looks interesting because for sure we know there is a backdoor on that (`5.6.0`-`5.6.1`) versions, but we also know that the attacker has been working on the repository for over two years.

 The `5.4.6` version is also builded by the attacker and honestly wouldn't trust it much.
-Again, thanks GitHub for locking the access to the source code.

 ## How to prevent this issue?